JorisChau/pdSpecEst/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Joris Chau <j.chau@uclouvain.be>'

+* checking installed package size ...
+NOTE installed size is  8.1Mb sub-directories of 1Mb or more: libs   7.9Mb

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.